A new family of bijections for planar maps: The bijections

 \subsection{The exploration}

-\begin{definition} The \textbf{exploration} of a planar map (see \cref{exploration}) is defined iteratively in the following way: starting from the root, go along the edges, keeping the edges on the right (progress in clockwise order).
-When an edge that is at the interface of the current face and a face not yet discovered is found, open this edge into a bud (an outgoing half-edge) and a stem (an ingoing half edge), and continue the process, thus entering the new face.
+\begin{definition} The \textbf{exploration} of a planar map (see Figure \ref{exploration}) is defined iteratively in the following way: starting from the root, go along the edges, keeping the edges on the right (progress in clockwise order).
+When an edge that is at the interface of the current face and a face not yet discovered is found, open this edge into a bud (an outgoing half-edge) and a stem (an ingoing half-edge).
+The rule is that the bud has to appear before the stem in the exploration (see Figure \ref{exploration}).
+Continue the process, thus entering the new face.
 Continue until the root is reached again.

 Each edge that has been opened during the process is called a \textbf{discovery}, and the vertex attached to the bud is called a \textbf{discovery vertex}.
 If there are $f$ faces , there are $f-1$ discoveries (note that several discoveries can share the same discovery vertex).